nikhilsawalkar/personal-website/README.md

 Once you've found a home for your forked repository, **[clone it](https://help.github.com/articles/cloning-a-repository/)**.

+#### Jekyll Quickstart

+Jekyll is a static site generator.
+It takes text written in your favorite markup language and uses layouts to create a static website.
+You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.

+PrerequisitesPermalink
+Jekyll requires the following:

+Ruby version 2.5.0 or higher
+RubyGems
+GCC and Make

 #### Install Jekyll

 Jekyll is a [Ruby Gem](https://jekyllrb.com/docs/ruby-101/#gems) that can be installed on most systems.